tekal-ai/elevator-tech-test/README.md

  * It takes 1 second for the elevator to move 1 floor.
  * It takes 5 seconds to open the elevator door to pick up / drop-off a passenger.
 This time is 30 seconds for the lobby floor.
  * A maximum of 10 people can fit into the elevator car at any one time.
+ * Multiple people can enter the elevator during a pick up, and each person can have a different destination floor.

 ## Part B: